 5-ASA blocks production of prostaglandins and leukotrienes and has other beneficial effects on the inflammatory cascade.
 Because 5-ASA is active only intraluminally and is rapidly absorbed by the proximal small bowel, it must be formulated for delayed absorption when given orally.

 Sulfasalazine, the original agent in this class, delays absorption by complexing 5-ASA with a sulfa moiety, sulfapyridine.
 The complex is cleaved by bacterial flora in the lower ileum and colon, releasing the 5-ASA.
 The sulfa moiety, however, causes numerous adverse effects (eg, nausea, dyspepsia, headache), interferes with folate (folic acid) absorption, and occasionally causes serious adverse reactions (eg, hemolytic anemia or agranulocytosis and, rarely, hepatitis, pneumonitis, or myocarditis).
 Reversible decreases in sperm count and motility occur in up to 80% of men.
-If used, sulfasalazine should be given with food, initially in a low dosage (eg, 0.5 g po bid) and the dose and frequency gradually increased over several days to 1 to 1.5 g qid.
-Patients should take daily folate supplements (1 mg po) and have CBC and liver tests every 6 to 12 mo.
+If used, sulfasalazine should be given with food, initially in a low dosage (eg, 0.5 g orally 2 times a day) and the dose and frequency gradually increased over several days to 1 to 1.5 g 4 times a day.
+Patients should take daily folate supplements (1 mg orally) and have complete blood count and liver tests every 6 to 12 months.
 Acute interstitial nephritis secondary to mesalamine occurs rarely; periodic monitoring of renal function is advisable because most cases are reversible if recognized early.

 Drugs that complex 5-ASA with other vehicles seem almost equally effective but have fewer adverse effects.
 Olsalazine (a 5-ASA dimer) and balsalazide (5-ASA conjugated to an inactive compound) are cleaved by bacterial azoreductases (as is sulfasalazine).
 These drugs are activated mainly in the colon and are less effective for proximal small-bowel disease.
-Olsalazine dosage is 1000 mg po bid, and balsalazide is 2.25 g po tid.
+Olsalazine dosage is 1000 mg orally 2 times a day, and balsalazide is 2.25 g orally 3 times a day (capsule form) or 3.3 g orally 2 times a day (tablet form).
+The effectiveness of the tablet form of balsalazide in female patients has not been shown in clinical studies.
 Olsalazine sometimes causes diarrhea, especially in patients with pancolitis.
 This problem is minimized by gradual escalation of dose and administration with meals.

 Other formulations of 5-ASA use delayed-release and/or extended-release coatings.
-Asacol HD® (typical dose 1600 mg po tid) and Delzicol® (800 mg tid) are delayed-release forms of 5-ASA coated with an acrylic polymer whose pH solubility delays release of the drug until entry into the distal ileum and colon.
-Pentasa® (1 g po qid) is an extended-release 5-ASA encapsulated in ethylcellulose microgranules that release 35% of the drug in the small bowel.
-Lialda® (2400 to 4800 mg po once/day) and Apriso® (1500 mg po once/day) are combination delayed-release and extended-release formulations that may be given once/day; their less frequent dosing may improve adherence.
+Asacol HD® (typical dose 1600 mg orally 3 times a day) and Delzicol® (800 mg orally 3 times a day) are delayed-release forms of 5-ASA coated with an acrylic polymer whose pH solubility delays release of the drug until entry into the distal ileum and colon.
+Pentasa® (1 g orally 4 times a day) is an extended-release 5-ASA encapsulated in ethylcellulose microgranules that release 35% of the drug in the small bowel.
+Lialda® (2400 to 4800 mg orally once a day) and Apriso® (1500 mg orally once a day) are combination delayed-release and extended-release formulations that may be given once a day; their less frequent dosing may improve adherence.
 All of these formulations of 5-ASA are therapeutically roughly equivalent.

-5-ASA is also available as a suppository (500 or 1000 mg at bedtime or bid) or enema (4 g at bedtime or bid) for proctitis and left-sided colon disease.
-These rectal preparations are effective for both acute treatment and long-term maintenance in proctitis and left-sided colon disease and they have incremental benefit in combination with oral 5-ASA.
+5-ASA is also available as a suppository (500 or 1000 mg at bedtime or 2 times a day) or enema (4 g at bedtime or 2 times a day) for proctitis and left-sided colon disease.
+These rectal preparations are effective for both acute treatment and long-term maintenance in proctitis and proctosigmoiditis and they have incremental benefit in combination with oral 5-ASA.
 Patients who cannot tolerate enemas due to rectal irritation should be given 5-ASA foam.

 Corticosteroids are useful for acute flare-ups of most forms of IBD when 5-ASA compounds are inadequate.
 However, corticosteroids are not appropriate for maintenance.